mongodb/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

 9. If ``commitTransaction`` reported an error:

    a.
 If the ``commitTransaction`` error includes a
-      "UnknownTransactionCommitResult" label and is not a write concern timeout error (i.e. error code 64 and includes ``errInfo: { wtimeout: true }``) and the elapsed time of ``withTransaction`` is less than 120 seconds, jump back to step eight.
+      "UnknownTransactionCommitResult" label and the elapsed time of ``withTransaction`` is less than 120 seconds, jump back to step eight.
 We will trust ``commitTransaction`` to apply a majority write concern on retry attempts (see:
       `Majority write concern is used when retrying commitTransaction`_).

    b.
 If the ``commitTransaction`` error includes a "TransientTransactionError"